Cray-HPE/docs-csm/operations/system_management_health/Access_System_Management_Health_Services.md

       Jaeger provides distributed tracing of requests across micro-services based on headers automatically injected by Envoy.

-      For more information regarding the `jaeger-istio` front end/UI configuration, refer to the online documentation [https://www.jaegertracing.io/](https://www.jaegertracing.io/).
-Click on the 'Docs' section to get more information around the Jaeger Frontend/UI.
+      For more information regarding the `jaeger-istio` front end/UI configuration, refer to the online documentation found on the [Jaeger home page](https://www.jaegertracing.io/).

     Additional components are also exposed, though only for convenience.
 Do not rely on these components to always be available: